dinarrahman30/DashBoardIDN/README.md

 ## About Project

 This dashboard is an interactive demo to explore the relationship between **economic indicators** and **political indicators** at the provincial level.
+Dashboard in Indonesian.

 Built with **Streamlit** and **Plotly**, this project aims to: